Z3Prover/FirewallChecker/README.md

 When parsing Windows Firewall rule files, there are various elements such as port macros (ex.
 "RPC Dynamic Ports") which the parser does not handle.
 These rules are simply ignored, with a warning message printed to the console for each line.

-Run `Microsoft.FirewallEquivalenceCheckerCmd.exe --help` to see the documented list of command-line parameters.
+Run `dotnet run --project FirewallEquivalenceCheckerCmd --help` to see the documented list of command-line parameters.

 ### Firewall Query